asim/aslam/README.md

 ### Background

-Asim Aslam, is the founder of [Micro](https://micro.dev), an open source project spanning a decade of work and multiple phases of development.
+Asim Aslam, is the founder of [Micro](https://micro.dev), an open source project spanning a decade of work.
 From a small bootstrapped startup to a VC funded company powering 100+ APIs.
 This included the framework [Go Micro](https://go-micro.dev).
 The popularity of the project led to $2m in seed funding.

 Prior to that Asim worked at [Hailo](https://en.wikipedia.org/wiki/Hailo), helping bring to